Start page

 Southwest Asia as a Neolithic Cultural Center

 It is usually assumed that the cradle of human civilization was the so-called "Fertile Crescent".
-This territory is, indeed, a crescent on the fertile lands between the Mediterranean and the Iranian Plateau and is bounded on the south by the Arabian desert, and on the north ridge of Jabal Sinjar (see the map at right).
-But we can assume that it was the second stage in the development of human civilization.
-The cradle of human civilization could be regarded just the three lakes region, where we have defined the Urheimat of the Nostratic people
+This territory is, indeed, a crescent on the fertile lands between the Mediterranean and the Iranian Plateau and is bounded on the south by the Arabian desert, and on the north ridge of Jabal Sinjar (see the map from Wikipedia at right).
+However, we can assume that it was the second stage in the development of human civilization.
+The cradle of human civilization could be regarded as just the three lakes region, where we have defined the Urheimat of the Nostratic people

-In ancient times, due to the huge underground explosions, lava streams filled the abysses, leveled land contours, and simultaneously lifted it.
+In ancient times, due to huge underground explosions, lava streams filled the abysses, leveled land contours, and simultaneously lifted it.
 Alluvial deposits also gave extraordinary fertility of the land (SARDARIAN S.A., 1954: 25).

 There are many mountains of typical volcanic origin, the most known of which are the Ararat and Aragats.
-Mt Ararat is 5156 meters height, broad, and fertile Ararat valley height of 800-1000 m above sea level spread out around (photos left and below).
+Mt Ararat is 5156 meters in height, broad, and fertile Ararat valley height of 800-1000 m above sea level spread out around (photos left and below).
 The mountains have rather gentle, wooded slopes and deep rivers that originate outside the snow-covered peaks, nourishing vegetation of the mountains and the surrounding plain.
 The locality due to its wealth of obsidian deposits, convenience for hunting, and water supplies was during the entire Quaternary a very favorable habitat for Paleolithic man.
 Here is how Marco Polo described the area near Mount Ararat:

 Below… the snow does melt, and runs down, producing such rich abundant herbage that in summer cattle are sent to pasture from a long way about, and it never fails them.
 The melting snow also causes a great amount of mud on the mountain.
 (MARCO POLO.
 1986: 42)

-Three large local lakes around which settled people are relatively small, for example, the deepest lake Urmia has just 15 m deep, the deepest of them, Sevan has a depth of only 60 meters.
-Consequently, the water in the lakes is well warmed up, which contributed to breeding fish and, consequently, the development of fisheries in the local population.
-However, T. Gamkrelidze and V.Ivanov write nothing about fishing at Indo-Europeans, and no common Indo-European name of the fish exists.
+However, T. Gamkrelidze and V. Ivanov write nothing about fishing for Indo-Europeans, and no common Indo-European name of the fish exists.
 But the Indo-Europeans did not dwell near any lake and fishing could engage only to a limited extent.
-In contrary to them, ancient Turks and Uralians populated lake shores obviously lived by fishing.
-The Turkic and Finno-Ugric languages have common word for calling fish balyk and kala respectively.
+In contrast to them, ancient Turks and Uralians populated lake shores and lived by fishing.
+The Turkic and Finno-Ugric languages have common words for calling fish balyk and kala respectively.
 Perhaps the Indo-Europeans engaged more in hunting.
-T. Gamkrelidze and V. Ivanov assert: "Detected traces special hunting terminology suggests a developed hunting activity" (GAMKRELIDZE T., IVANOV, V.V. , 1984, 697).
+T. Gamkrelidze and V. Ivanov assert: "Detected traces special hunting terminology suggests a developed hunting activity" (GAMKRELIDZE T., IVANOV, V.V., 1984, 697).
 A similar thought about the ancient Indo-Europeans was expressed by N. Andreyev:

-Present significant number of words belonging scope of hunting and gathering in PIE shows that these two occupations (along with cattle in its initial stages) were the main means of livelihood in the era of the formation of PIE.
-This situation allows to date the mentioned epoch at the turn of the Upper Paleolithic and Mesolithic (ANDREYEV N.D., 1986: 39).
+A Present significant number of words belonging scope of hunting and gathering in PIE shows that these two occupations (along with cattle in its initial stages) were the main means of livelihood in the era of the formation of PIE.
+This situation allows us to date the mentioned epoch at the turn of the Upper Paleolithic and Mesolithic (ANDREYEV N.D., 1986: 39).

 There are only insufficient archaeological data to suppose the ethnicity and lifestyle of the population in the area of the three lakes at Paleolithic times, as collected here late Paleolithic finds "… did not exceed the frame of small collections" (RANOV V.A., 1978: 196).
-The dating of the existence PIE society is justified by N. Andreyev due to lack in PIE language "words… which would have pointed on a stall or at least paddock cattle maintenance", but the time of formation of livestock breeding, according to him, is considered to be in Mesolithic (ibid).
+The dating of the existence PIE society is justified by N. Andreyev due to a lack of PIE language "words… which would have pointed on a stall or at least paddock cattle maintenance", but the time of formation of livestock breeding, according to him, is considered to be in Mesolithic (ibid).
 T. Gamkrelidze and V. Ivanov assert the opposite: "Indo-European language reflected a developed system of livestock with the availability of main animals" (GAMKRELIDZE T., IVANOV V.V., 1984: 868).
 This is an example of how an understanding of the same facts can be quite different.
 To set the time, when around three lakes lived the speakers of the Nostratic languages dwelt in the locality around three lakes, let us consider still other facts.

 During the VIII mill.
 BC small farming and pastoral groups, which only occasionally ventured down to the plain, were settling in Zagros, Sinjar, and Taurus Mountains (BROMLEY Yu.V., 1986: 274).